Taronga Zoo: 21st century upgrades

-The Centenary Theatre is a 160-seat immersive cinema that opened in 2016 as part of the zoo’s centenary celebrations.
+The Centenary Theatre is a 160-seat immersive cinema that opened in 2016 as part of the zoo's centenary celebrations.
 Designed with a curved timber façade and wrap-around screen, the theatre showcases wildlife conservation films throughout the day and hosts live presentations on weekends and school holidays.

 The Tiger Trek precinct opened in August 2017, featuring multiple exhibits for critically endangered Sumatran tigers.
 Visitors experience an immersive simulation of travel to Sumatra, including a themed plane ride, a walk through a replica national park village and ranger station, and up-close viewing of the tiger habitats.

 The Taronga Institute of Science and Learning was officially opened on 16 October 2018 by Prince Harry and Meghan Markle, Duke and Duchess of Sussex.
 The building, often referred to as “The Hive” due to its honeycomb-inspired architecture, serves as a centre for conservation education and scientific research.
 It brings together students, scientists, and educators, combining traditional classrooms with immersive, habitat-themed learning environments.

-At its core are three immersive classrooms — Australian Desert, Rainforest, and Woodland — where students can learn alongside live animals such as Echidnas, Bilbies, and Cotton Top Tamarins.
-The Institute also includes a 250-seat lecture theatre, laboratories for behavioural ecology and wildlife health, and the CryoDiversity Bank, which preserves genetic material from endangered species.
-Outdoor learning spaces include enclosures for Kangaroos, Koalas, and Echidnas.
+At its core are three immersive classrooms — Australian Desert, Rainforest, and Woodland — where students can learn alongside live animals such as bilbies, and cotton-top tamarins.
+The institute also includes a 250-seat lecture theatre, laboratories for behavioural ecology and wildlife health, and the CryoDiversity Bank, which preserves genetic material from endangered species.
+Outdoor learning spaces include enclosures for echidnas, kangaroos, and koalas.

-The Taronga Wildlife Retreat opened in October 2019 as part of the zoo’s broader Australian precinct redevelopment.
-The eco-accommodation offers rooms overlooking the Red kangaroo exhibit and provides guests with guided access to native wildlife areas, including the Blue Mountains bushwalk trail and an outdoor Platypus exhibit.
+The Taronga Wildlife Retreat opened in October 2019 as part of the zoo's broader Australian precinct redevelopment.
+The eco-accommodation offers rooms overlooking the red kangaroo exhibit and provides guests with guided access to native wildlife areas, including the Blue Mountains bushwalk trail and an outdoor platypus exhibit.